Buruanga: Climate

-Buruanga is politically subdivided into 15 barangays.

 Demographics

 In the 2020 census, Buruanga had a population of 19,357.
 The population density was sigfig 19,357/88.50.

+Languages

+Aklanon is the dominant language of Buruanga.
+Kinaray-a is also spoken due to its proximity to Antique.
+Hiligaynon is also widely spoken and understood in the municipality.

 Economy

 Tourism

 Despite its proximity to Boracay, one of the most popular tourist destinations in the Philippines, Buruanga sees very few tourists.
 Various scenic spots such as caves, waterfalls, beaches, hills, and mountain parks are found throughout the area such as the Hinugtan White Beach, Batason (Ariel's) Point, Langka Beach, Nasog Beach, Tuburan Baybay Beach, Tigis Beach/Falls, and Pagatpat Mangrove Park.

 Flora and fauna

 The upland barangay of Tag-Osip contains a portion of the Northwest Panay Peninsula Natural Park which is contained within the municipalities of Buruanga, Malay, and Nabas in Aklan Province and Libertad and Pandan in Antique.
 The park is home to many important plant and animal species such as the Visayan leopard cat, the blue-necked parrot, the Visayan hornbill, and the roughneck monitor lizard.

 In 2011, several researchers from the United States Peace Corps conducted various biological assessments along the Buruanga coastline.
 It was found that Buruanga hosts 4 different species of mangroves including large tracts of nypa found in the barangays of Alegria, Balusbos, Poblacion, and Santander.
 Other species including pagatpat, bakawan, and piyapi are concentrated in Pagatpat Mangrove Park in barangay Panilongan with a few trees in spotted areas in barangay Santander.
 Buruanga also is home to 5 different species of seagrass identified including Cymodocea rotundata, Cymodocea serrulata, Halodule pinifolia, Halophila ovalis and Thalassia hemprichii.